TingyaoLyu/SPYang1220.github.io/_posts/2019-04-28-Throughput1.md

 In this paper, we present a metric called text entry throughput.
 It evaluates the overall text entry performance, and is stable across different speed-accuracy conditions.
 It measures the information being transmitted through the process based on the information theory.

 So how does it works?
-Well, to understand it, let's first have a look at the communication system in the Shannon's famouse paper of information theory, [A Mathematical Theory of Communication](http://math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf).
+Well, to understand it, let's first have a look at the communication system in the Shannon's famous paper of information theory, [A Mathematical Theory of Communication](http://math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf).
 It illustrates that the information generated from the source, received by the destination, and transmitted through the channel.
 Here the transmitter and the receiver play the role of encoding and decoding.

 <p align="center">
   <img width="700px" src="/assets/img/throughput_system.png">